metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Secondary aspect of debugging is testing firewall rules and networking issues which may or may not be as cool or as easy as debugging code.

+### Debugging without a virtual machine

-Knowing this here are some recommendations:
+Knowing this here are some recommendations if you whish to test without virtual environment:

 1. Forget about debugger and instead just use `Write-Debug` and `Write-Verbose` commandlets to see what the code is doing, this is much faster and more useful and informative than stepping trough